Football in Berlin: 1. FC Union Berlin

 Union Berlin have played at the Stadion An der Alten Försterei since 1920.

 FC Olympia Oberschöneweide was established in 1906, from a merger of three smaller local clubs in Oberschöneweide (despite a team of a similar name winning the German title the previous year, Union 92 Berlin).
 The team were runner-up in the 1923 German football championship, where they lost 0-3 in the final to Hamburger SV.

 After World War II the club was temporarily banned, and then re-established as SG Oberschöneweide.
 Located in the eastern part of Berlin, the club suffered badly from the division of the city.
 Due to Soviet authorities imposing a travel ban on the club, most players and coaches left for West Berlin in 1950 to form SC Union 06 Berlin.
 The remaining part carried on as SG Union Oberschöneweide, which was the name of the club since 1948.
 Following a series of name changes and mergers, the club was re-founded as football club 1.
 FC Union Berlin in 1966.
 Despite some early mild success in post-split Germany, Union were relatively unsuccessful in East Germany, frequently changing between the DDR-Oberliga and the second-tier DDR-Liga.
 Union won the FDGB-Pokal in 1968.

 In the 1990s the club was present mostly in regional leagues (third division) and were promoted to 2.
 Bundesliga in 2001.
 After three years they were relegated twice to fourth division but won, after being promoted to third division again, 3.
 Liga in 2009 to reach 2.
 Bundesliga.
 Union reached the final of the 2000–01 DFB-Pokal before losing 2–0 in the final in Berlin to Schalke 04.
 Union were promoted to the Bundesliga for the first time in their history in 2019, following a 2–2 aggregate draw in the Promotion-Relegation Playoff with VfB Stuttgart, which Union won on away goals.

 The club plays at Stadion An der Alten Försterei, which the club and its predecessors has occupied since 1920.
 The stadium has a capacity of 22,012 spectators, for the most part on standing terraces.
 The venue became also known for events like the annual "Weihnachtssingen" (Christmas Carols Event) and the "WM-Wohnzimmer" (World Cup Living Room) in 2014.

-Today, Union Berlin is well known for its enthusiastic and creative fan base and for its chant "Eisern Union" (Iron Union).
-The club is widely recognized as one of Germany's cult clubs, based on many unique initiatives over the last two decades.
+Union Berlin is well known for its fan-base and chant "Eisern Union" (Iron Union).
+The club is recognized as one of Germany's cult clubs, based on initiatives over the last two decades.